Astarakee/gli25/README.md

 The final segmentation masks will be saved in the output directory with the same naming convention as the input subjects.

 ### Checkpoints
-All model checkpoints can be found from the following [Gdrive](https://drive.google.com/drive/folders/1-vapUxHYaedN-vvjr-LrG0rQLH_zWkME?usp=sharing)
+model checkpoints can be found from the following [Gdrive](https://drive.google.com/drive/folders/1-vapUxHYaedN-vvjr-LrG0rQLH_zWkME?usp=sharing)

-Please follow `nnU-Net` and `MedNeXt` instructions to properly integrate the model checkpoints.
-Generally speaking, the model names begin with `Dataset` belong to `nnUnetV2` pipeline while those begings with `Task` belong to `MedNeXt` pipeline.
+please download, and unzip it, then put `Dataset771_BraTSGLIPreBrainCropRegion` into the `nnUNet_results PATH`.